Back to Basics (A working definition of Branding and Brand)

 Management guru Tom Peters says, “Branding is ultimately about nothing more and nothing less than heart.
 It’s about passion… What you care about.
 It’s about what’s inside you, your team, your division, your company.”

 The trick is figuring that out.
 Defining your passion.
-Naming your values.
+Naming your brand values.
 Being true to yourself.
 And then aligning your operation accordingly.
-So everything you do comes from the heart.
+So everything you do and say comes from the heart.

 That’s why every business owner and executive should care about branding.